gravitydev/scoop/README.md

 Query API (stringly typed)
 --------------------------

 *Mostly usable* This API sacrifices some safety for flexibility and in some cases readability.
-It reads a lot closer to actual SQL.
+It reads a lot closer to actual SQL and you can actually combine the model objects with custom query strings.

 ```scala
 import com.gravitydev.scoop._, query._